srm1071/suraj_cs.io/index.md

   - Microsoft Office.

 ### Subject Interests
-  -Algorithms, Data Structure, Operating Systems, Digital Electronics.
+  - Algorithms, Data Structure, Operating Systems, Digital Electronics.

 ### My Working area
  Do you know what is PUF?
 You can consider Physically Unclonable Function or PUF as a digital fingerprint.
 What a digital fingerprint does is to uniquely identify persons uniquely.
 PUF basically does the same for any device where we can embedd a PUF.